CHATTG1/PredictiveModeling/ml_getting_access.md

 # Setting up your environment

 To use {{site.data.keyword.pm_full}}, you must be able to create the proper machine learning environment and retrieve the credentials that are specific to that environment.
-You can create the {{site.data.keyword.Bluemix_full}} instance either by using the [Cloud Foundry command line interface](https://github.com/cloudfoundry/cli#getting-started) or through the graphical user interface in the {{site.data.keyword.Bluemix_full}} Dashboard.
+You can create the {{site.data.keyword.Bluemix}} instance either by using the [Cloud Foundry command line interface](https://github.com/cloudfoundry/cli#getting-started) or through the graphical user interface in the {{site.data.keyword.Bluemix}} Dashboard.
 {: shortdesc}

 ## Using IBM Cloud Dashboard